Himanshu8881212/OpenEmbed/README.md

-# EMBEd - Multi-Modal Embedding Application
+# openEmbed - Multi-Modal Embedding Application

 A professional, production-ready application for generating embeddings from multiple modalities (text, image, video, audio, depth maps, and thermal images) using LanguageBind and storing them in ChromaDB vector store.